|Seraph Postal - Forever|

 I hope that the third book will be published soon and that I live long enough to read it, for there are many questions remaining that you have left unanswered.
 The biggest one is why are you dead, Lonnie?
 Your passing on to glory occurred at age 43.
 You must admit this was a youngish age to die, and it appeared untimely or tragic, earthly speaking.
 Many people have their opinions about this.
 The Internet propagates and echoes those opinions far and wide, and since everyone believes everything the Internet says, everybody assumes that this matter has already been settled.
 Back in your day, Lonnie, the Internet didn't exist in all its ferocity.
 So trust me when I tell you that the Internet is a very hard thing to fight here on Earth.
-And because your friend Roger delayed things for so long, there had been nothing around to show anyone that you, Lonnie, also had your own opinion about you, Lonnie.
-To speed up finishing this project, perhaps you can put in a request that Roger gets an "angelic visitation," where a couple of heavy-duty angels show up and give him a kick in the butt and a solemn word of exhortation.
-Maybe that will shake him up, and he will stop procrastinating and finally publish the third book of your autobiography.
+And because your friend Roger delayed things for so long, there had been nothing around to show the world that you, Lonnie, also had your own opinion about you, Lonnie.
+To speed up finishing this project, perhaps you can put in a request that Roger gets an "angelic visitation," wherein a some heavy-duty angels show up and give him a kick in the butt and a solemn word of exhortation.
+Maybe that will shake him up enough that he will stop procrastinating and finally publish the third book of your autobiography.